buzinas/tslint-eslint-rules/CONTRIBUTING.md

 - Check if your rule is passing with `gulp test --single rule-name` (hyphenated, e.g no-inner-declarations)
   - During development you may have some linting errors that won't let you run the test.
-You can disable the linting process with the `--no-lint` flag.
-That is run `gulp test --single rule-name --no-lint`
+You can disable the linting process with the `--no-lint` flag: `gulp test --single rule-name --no-lint`.
   - If you are using the `RuleTester` utility as in the `ter-indent` rule tests you can specify a group of tests to run, for instance `gulp test --single ter-indent:call-expression`.
 If there is a particular rule from the group that needs to be tested you can also specify the index of